Cuis-Smalltalk/Cuis-Smalltalk-Dev/README.md

 Please [Code Management in Cuis 4](http://www.jvuletich.org/Cuis/CodeManagementInCuis4.html), about developing packages for Cuis, and [Using Git and GitHub to host and manage Cuis code](http://www.jvuletich.org/Cuis/CuisAndGitHub.html).

 Cuis is maintained on https://github.com/Cuis-Smalltalk.
 To contribute code, please use an image with all included packages already loaded, and include new versions of affected packages.
 This will ensure we don't break them while we evolve Cuis.
-Here is a script to load all packages currently included:
+Here is a Smalltalk script to load all packages currently included:
 ```
 #('Graphics-Files-Additional' 'Network-Kernel' 'SignalProcessing' 'Tests' 'Theme-Themes')
 	do: [:each | (Feature name: each asSymbol) require]